Skip to content

 Two brown harvest mice balancing, image by Belinda Fewings / Unsplash

-2026 Planning Conference, via Zoom, Tuesday 9th June, 6:30 – 9:15 pm
+2026 Planning Conference, via Zoom, held on Tuesday 9th June

-Following Dorset CPRE’s recent sequence of influential conferences including in 2020: Better Design and Better Planning for Dorset’s Housing; 2024: Dorset’s Affordable Housing Crisis?; 2025: Zero Carbon – Can Dorset Do It? , our 2026 webinar will focus on the challenge of delivering for nature and the environment in Dorset’s planning and development.
+Following Dorset CPRE’s recent sequence of influential conferences including in 2020: Better Design and Better Planning for Dorset’s Housing; 2024: Dorset’s Affordable Housing Crisis?; 2025: Zero Carbon – Can Dorset Do It? , our 2026 webinar focussed on the challenge of delivering for nature and the environment in Dorset’s planning and development.

 How do we move from policy aims and promises to real environmental outcomes on the ground?

-The conference aims to:
+The conference aimed to:

 • Increase awareness and provide clarity and leadership ahead of the next round of Local Plans and major housing allocations